-If You Are Contemplating Filing an Improper Practice Petition with the Office of Collective Bargaining (“OCB”):
+If You are Contemplating Filing an Improper Practice Petition with the Office of Collective Bargaining (“OCB”):

-• You can review OCB's Law and Rules:The New York City Collective Bargaining Law (Chapter 3, Title 12 of the Administrative Code of the City of New York) (“NYCCBL”) and the Rules of the Office of Collective Bargaining (Rules of the City of New York, Title 61, Chapter 1) (“OCB Rules") describe the law and procedures regarding improper practice claims.
-Complete copies of the NYCCBL and OCB Rules are available at http://www.ocb-nyc.org/general-info/law-rules/
+• You can review the New York City Collective Bargaining Law (Chapter 3, Title 12 of the Administrative Code of the City of New York) (“NYCCBL”) and the Rules of the Office of Collective Bargaining (Rules of the City of New York, Title 61, Chapter 1) (“OCB Rules”).
+The NYCCBL and the OCB Rules describe the law and procedures regarding improper practice claims.
+Complete copies of both are available at http://www.ocb-nyc.org/general-info/law-rules/.

-• You can speak to an OCB Pro Se Officer: Call (212)-306-7160 to speak to an officer.
+• You can speak to an OCB Pro Se Officer by calling (212) 306-7160.
 Not every workplace action that you view as unfair constitutes a violation of the law which OCB administers.
-While OCB cannot represent you, the Pro Se Officer can help you determine if your claim is one which the Board can hear and answer procedural questions that relate to the filing and processing of your claim.
-You may, but do not have to, be represented by legal counsel; however, each respondent in your case will most likely be represented by an attorney.
+While OCB cannot represent you, the Pro Se Officer may help you determine if your claim is one which the Board can hear and may answer procedural questions which relate to the filing and processing of your claim.
+You may, but are not required to, be represented by legal counsel; however, each respondent in your case will most likely be represented by an attorney.

-If You Decide to File, Below Are Instructions to Help You Complete Your Petition:
+If You Decide to File, Below are Instructions to Help You Complete Your Petition:

 • Item 1 - Petitioner Information: You are the petitioner.
 You must provide your correct contact information and advise OCB and all parties if it changes.

 • Item 2 - Respondent Information: The respondent is the union or employer-agency about which you are complaining.
 In this space, do not name individual people such as a specific supervisor or union delegate as respondents because an individual cannot commit an improper practice in his or her personal capacity.
 However, under the NYCCBL, a public employer or a public employee organization may be held responsible for the acts of its agents and you may identify specific individuals and discuss their conduct in your description of the nature of the controversy.
 See Item 4(b) below.

 • Item 3 - Additional Respondent Information: If your claim involves both a union and an employer, list one in Item 2 and the other in Item 3 on the petition.

 IMPORTANT: If you believe that your union has violated its duty of fair representation in a case involving an alleged breach by your employer of an applicable collective bargaining agreement, you must name both the union and the employer as respondents.
 See NYCCBL § 12-306(d) and OCB Rule § 1-07(c)(1)(iii).

 • Item 4 - Nature of the Controversy (failure to provide the following may result in your petition being delayed or dismissed)

-(a)identify the specific subsections of NYCCBL § 12-306(a) or (b) that you claim have been violated.
+(a) Identify the specific subsections of NYCCBL § 12-306(a) or (b) that you claim have been violated.
 Note: subsection (a) applies to employers and subsection (b) applies to unions;

-(b)state the facts of your case in numbered paragraphs.
+(b) Using numbered paragraphs, state the facts of your case.
 Be as specific as possible; the more relevant details you provide, the better.
-Include such facts as times, names, dates, and locations.
+Include such facts as names, dates, times, and locations.
 You may attach documents that support your facts but your statement may not consist solely of such attachments.
 If you attach exhibits, explain why they are significant and refer to them in your statement.
 Each document should be labeled as an exhibit (“Exhibit A” or “Exhibit 1,” etc.) and must accompany all copies of the petition.
 Do not send original documents;

-(d)explain how the facts in your case constitute a violation of the sections of NYCCBL you have identified;
+(d) Explain how the facts in your case constitute a violation of the sections of NYCCBL you have identified;

-(e)state how you want your case to be remedied.
+(e) State how you want your case to be remedied if the Board rules in your favor.
 Remember that the jurisdiction of the Board is limited to remedying improper practice charges.
 It may not award such remedies as punitive damages.

 • Item 5 - Verification: You are required to affirm or swear before a notary, under penalty of perjury, that all of the facts in the petition are true to the best of your knowledge.